kcartlidge/migratable-go/README.md

 ---

-## Generating new builds
+## Generating new builds (optional)

-_This should only be necessary if you are making changes to Migratable itself.
-As a user of Migratable you can use the existing builds mentioned earlier._
+**_This should only be necessary if you are making changes to Migratable itself.
+As a user of Migratable you can use the existing builds mentioned earlier._**

 **Note:** if you are unable to run the scripts ensure they are executable (on Linux or Mac) by using `chmod`.
 For example `chmod +x cmd/scripts/linux.sh` will do the Linux one.

-- There are scripts for Linux, Windows, Mac (Intel), and Mac (ARM)
+- There are scripts for Linux, Windows, Mac (Intel/ARM)
 - Run the script that relates to _your_ current platform
 - Each script generates the builds for _all_ the platforms
+  - There's only one Mac script but separate builds are created
 - You _must_ run the scripts from within the `cmd` folder
 - Builds are small and should be checked in
   - Only generate new builds when new releases are needed

-### Creating new releases
+### Creating the new releases

 Run the relevant script for _your_ system.